Skip to content

 Historical monuments are plentiful around here, but nothing can beat the abundance of temples standing firm and tall for centuries.
 Abu Simbel Temple is the oldest of all temples, and it lies near the borders of Sudan.
 Philae Temple is another ancient monument dedicated to the Egyptian Goddess, Isis, and it’s worth a visit.

-Temples around here are copious, yet each of them presents different layers of history and unravels great stories to tell.
+Temples around here are copious, yet each presents different layers of history and unravels excellent stories to tell.
 Kom Ombo and Edfu temples are among the unmissable temples.
-They offer amazing views featuring the Nile River and have a unique appeal to them.
+They offer amazing views featuring the Nile River, which is uniquely appealing to them.
 We also recommend you visit the Temple of Khnum while unravelling the secrets of Egypt’s history.

 9. Find Your Way to St. Simeon Monastery